 Possible coordinators could be Welfare Officers, Community Development Officers, Choir Leaders, Military Kids Club Leaders, Service Children’s Champions, and more.

 We are suggesting the following age ranges:

 - Senior (aged approximately 12-16)

-Up to a maximum of ten people per group, meeting once per month.
+Approximately 10 to 15 members per club, meeting once per month.

 Books we’ll give to book clubs…